Virtual Machines - Hikube

 Isolated and regulated environments

 Finance, healthcare, public sector.
-Your VMs run in an isolated location, on an infrastructure whose geographical location you know exactly.
+Your VMs run in an isolated tenant, on infrastructure whose exact geographic location you know.

 Available configurations

-The vCPU/RAM ratio determines the right range for your workload.
-Each range is available from small to 8xlarge.
+The vCPU/RAM ratio determines the right family for your workload.
+Every family is available from small to 8xlarge.

 S series